Lithium Metal

 Properties of Lithium Compounds

-The properties or behavior of lithium and its compounds differ significantly from other alkali metals.
+The properties or behavior of the element lithium and its compounds differ significantly from other alkali metals.
 The properties of Li resemble magnesium due to the diagonal relationship in the periodic table.

 The electrode potential for the redox reaction of lithium has the lowest value due to the highest ionization energy and the small size of the atom.